codebyvik/ReactFolio/README.md

 ### change picture

-1.rename your pic to Pic1.jpg and replace Pic1 in /src/assets/ . \
+➡ rename your pic to Pic1.jpg and replace Pic1 in /src/assets/ . \
  \
 **NOTE**: if the image extension is any other then jpg then change the extension in src/Pages/About.jsx